KT Corporation: Hopes Of Positive Change With New CEO (NYSE:KT)

 In addition, KT Corporation has significant real estate on the company's books that is not reflected in the company's share price.
 I noted in my prior article on KT Corporation published on February 17, 2020, the appraised value of KT Corporation's real estate exceeds KRW8 trillion, according to a NH Investment & Securities sell-side analyst report (not publicly available) published on October 21, 2019.
 Similarly, a March 17, 2020 news article published in The Korea Times quoted a official from KT Corporation claiming that "our assets including land we hold is estimated at 8 trillion won."

-In contrast with the appraised value of KT Corporation's real estate, KT Corporation's current market capitalization is only KRW6 trillion, implying that the market is attributing zero value to the company's telecommunications and other businesses.
+In contrast with the appraised value of KT Corporation's real estate, KT Corporation's current market capitalization is only KRW6 trillion.
 If the new CEO could do anything to realize the value of KT Corporation's real estate such as outright disposals or sale-and-leaseback transactions, the market is likely to react positively to such value-accretive actions.

 At the company's 1Q2020 earnings call on May 13, 2020, KT Corporation noted that "in the near future as soon as feasible, our new CEO will communicate with the market related to the overall corporate vision, strategy and shareholder return policy."
 KT Corporation's future share price performance will be heavily dependent on whether the CEO's new plans and subsequent execution live up to the market's expectations.